sajid1545/trivia-crack/Readme.md

    1: By clicking the radion button.
 2: Or by clicking the div or anwer box

 3. Packages,Frameworks,Component Libraries & language used in this projects are : React , React Router , Tailwind CSS, Daisy UI, Sweet alert2, Toastify and Recharts.

+4. User can see the theirs results, how many anwers were wrong and how many times answer were correct !!!